oraclechinaappdev/CloudNative_Mobile/Putting All Together/502-PuttingAllTogetherLab.md

 ![](images/502/08.offer.qr.png)

 **What has just happened?**
-On early [Microservice Lab](../Microservices/README.md), we have deployed 2 microservices - Offer and QR respectively leveraging Developer and Application Container Cloud Service.
+On early [Microservice Lab](../Microservices/README.md), we have deployed a microservice - QR Code service leveraging Developer and Application Container Cloud Service.
 Upon 'Accept' offer by customer, the result offer detail and QR image will be displayed on mobile device.

 ![](images/502/mcs2acc.png)